dosonleung/VCFGenerator/README.md

 vCard is a file format standard for electronic business cards. vCards are often attached to e-mail messages, but can be exchanged in other ways, such as on the World Wide Web or instant messaging.
 They can contain name and address information, telephone numbers, e-mail addresses, URLs, logos, photographs, and audio clips.

 #### History
-I have use Sadun's vcf tools but not compatible in iOS9.0 or later.So i rewrite the new one base on it.You can find the Sadun's code [here](http://ericasadun.com).
+I have used Sadun's vcf tools but not compatible in iOS9.0 or later.So I rewrited the new one base on it.You can find the Sadun's code [here](http://ericasadun.com).

 #### How to use
 **Generate VCard String**